Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 ## Catching Data On Watch

 This section corresponds to step 4 in the user-configuration flow above.
+It is not written as a complete substitute for the documentation.
+Since I may have forgotten to include some minor details, refer to [this section](https://developer.pebble.com/guides/communication/sending-and-receiving-data/#reading-an-incoming-message) of the documentation for further help.

 This is the point where Pebble's SDK will handle converting your JavaScript object into convenient C types, and pass the data to you through your app message subscription.
 Be sure to look into [Pebble's type conversions](https://developer.pebble.com/guides/communication/using-pebblekit-js/#type-conversion) to avoid any surprises.